MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-py.md

 ---
 title: Concepts - Using Python to acquire an access token.
 description: This article helps you understand how to use Python to acquire an OAuth2 access token.
-This is required by the implementation of the authentication delegate.
 author: msmbaldwin
 ms.service: information-protection
 ms.topic: conceptual